 Our laboratory is equipped with two noble gas mass spectrometers for carrying out 40Ar/39Ar age determinations.
-We have two new Thermo Scientific ARGUS VI multi-collector with five fixed Faraday detectors and one ion-counting CuBe electron multiplier.
+We have two Thermo Scientific ARGUS VI multi-collector mass spectrometers with five fixed Faraday detectors and one ion-counting CuBe electron multiplier.

 Our two instruments are Thermo Scientific Model ARGUS VI multi-collector mass spectrometers with five fixed Faraday detectors (including amplifier circuits with 1013 Ohm resistors) and one ion-counting CuBe electron multiplier mounted next to the low mass 36 Faraday detector.
 These systems are equipped with a 30 W Synrad Firestar v30 CO2 laser with industrial scan head for carrying out gas extractions.
 The ARGUS VI can be operated in three different modes:

 The latter configuration provides the advantages of running in a full multi-collector mode while measuring the lowest peak (on mass 36) on the highly sensitive electron multiplier.
 Even though the ARGUS VI has a fixed-position collector array, an electronic steering plate placed before every collector allows for nudging over the beams to fall exactly in the middle of all five collectors.
 In addition, in both multi-collector Faraday modes we would have the option to use 1011 Ohm resistors with a very low baseline noise of ~2×10-17 A or higher 1013 Ohm resistors that are more sensitive, when these come on the market.

 The custom-made extraction lines feature two laser chambers, an open port for later attachment of a low-volume resistance furnace with an automated sample carousel, three SAES getters, and two air pipette systems (one for air and one for an 38Ar spiked air standard).